hackclub/hackclub/workshops/pico-8/README.md

 ```
 As you can see, parameters get assigned to variables inside of the function, so calling `btn(1)` sets `btn_number` equal to 1.
 This example also shows how you can pass data out of a function with the `return` statement.

-Keeping all of this in, mind let's define the following collision function:
+Keeping all of this in mind, let's define the following collision function:
 ```lua
 function collided(c1, s1, c2, s2)
  return